-The purpose of this program is to stretch, strengthen and rebalance the full muscular structure leaving you more flexible, and agile.
-Essentrics prepares the muscles & tendons to both withstand the maximum demands of your sport and to rebound injury free from unexpected twists, turns and stresses.
-And Essentrics is dynamic, stretching in motion, which means you develop flexibility the way your body needs it on game day.
+The purpose of this program is to stretch, strengthen and rebalance the full muscular structure leaving you more flexible and agile.
+Essentrics prepares the muscles and tendons to both withstand the maximum demands of your sport and to rebound injury-free from unexpected twists, turns and stresses.
+Essentrics is dynamic stretching in motion, which means you develop flexibility the way your body needs it on game day.

-The Technique: Essentrics stretches and strengthens eccentrically every muscle in the body, rebalancing the muscular structure in continuous rotational movements.
-It incorporates various techniques including PNF, and isometrics while systematically working every joint of the body.
+Essentrics stretches and strengthens every muscle in the body eccentrically, rebalancing the muscular structure in continuous rotational movements.
+It incorporates various techniques including PNF and isometrics while systematically working every joint of the body.
 This is a full-body flexibility technique that works through the muscle chains liberating, relieving from tension and empowering the muscles in the process.

 Like everything worth having, flexibility takes time to achieve.
 A 15 to 20 minute warm-up will not change the degree of muscular flexibility, warm-ups give the illusion of increased flexibility, however in truth warm-ups simply take the tension or chill out of the muscles making them feel more flexible.
 It is unrealistic to expect a change in your overall flexibility in a short period of time.
 To achieve real change in muscle length, a minimum of 50 minutes of training performed two to three times a week is necessary.

 Unlike most flexibility programs, the flexibility gained in the Essentrics Workout remains with you while you perform in your sport.
 In most flexibility programs the emphasis is on passive stretching.
 Although passive stretching feels good at the time, the moment you move, your muscles re-contract to their starting point, leaving you as tight as prior to their passive-stretching workout.
 Essentrics is a program aimed at maintaining flexibility while increasing your strength.